Tipu Sultan Mosque

-The Tipu Sultan Mosque, officially known as the Tipu Sultan Shahi Mosque, also known locally as the Tipu Sultan Masjid, and formerly known as the Dhormotola Mosque, is a mosque located in Kolkata, in the state of West Bengal, India.
+The Tipu Sultan Mosque, officially known as the Tipu Sultan Shahi Mosque, also known locally as the Tipu Sultan Masjid, and formerly known as the Dharmatala Mosque, is a mosque located in Kolkata, in the state of West Bengal, India.
 The mosque is named after Tipu Sultan, a famous ruler of Mysore.
-Located at 185 Dharamtalla Street, the mosque is renowned for its architectural and cultural heritage relics.
+Located at 185 Dharmatala Street, the mosque is renowned for its architectural and cultural heritage relics.

 Background

 Tipu Sultan was the ruler of the Kingdom of Mysore and well known as a scholar and poet.
 The Tipu Sultan Mosque was built in Calcutta (now Kolkata) by his 11th son, Prince Gholam Mohammed.
 His youngest son built this mosque in memory of his father, far away from Mysore, in Calcutta, due to family history.
 Tipu Sultan was engaged in a series of wars with the British East India Company, which had sought trade favours from the Sultan at first, and later tried to annex his Kingdom by military force.
 After the last war, with Tipu's death on the battlefield, and six years after Tipu's death, the entire family was exiled to Calcutta by the British Government.
 During that period, the capital of Mysore, Srirangapatnam, was captured by British Army.
 Gholam Mohammed was a child when arrived in Calcutta and developed into a man of varied qualities.
 He was involved in many public works and associated with a committee formed for maintenance of roadways and buildings.